 c) Public Service Dental Care Plan

-The following benefits under the Public Service Management Insurance Plan (Judges Plan) are available to judges appointed after 31 July 2001:
+The following benefits under the Public Service Management Insurance Plan (Judges Plan) are available to associate judges appointed after 31 July 2001:

 a) Basic Life Insurance

-This is compulsory for judges appointed after 31 July 2001, and provides life insurance equal to twice the adjusted annual salary.
+This is compulsory for associate judges appointed after 31 July 2001, and provides life insurance equal to twice the adjusted annual salary.
 Coverage is at the government's expense.

 b) Accidental Death and Dismemberment Insurance (AD & D)

 The principal sum of AD & D insurance is $250,000.
-A schedule sets out the benefits payable to the judge or beneficiary following a loss resulting from an accident and in addition to any life insurance payable.
-The premium is government paid for judges who opt for this coverage.
+A schedule sets out the benefits payable to the associate judge or beneficiary following a loss resulting from an accident and in addition to any life insurance payable.
+The premium is government paid for associate judges who opt for this coverage.

-c) Dependants' Insurance
+c) Dependents' Insurance

 d) Supplementary Life Insurance